Joelchanwaikit/NCB_Jul2022/README.md

 ### 8) Extended Fig9l-o
 Data cleaned using Tableformatter.py and plotted in Heatmapscript.R
 ### 9) Extended Fig9q-r
-Genes to be plotted filtered using CombineStuff2.py and determined through Limma.R
+Genes to be plotted filtered using CombineStuff2.py and determined through Limmacode.R

 Source Data uploaded as SourceData and SourceData2.